 The main avenue for obtaining identifying information is a corporate employee W-2 form.
 Thieves then sell the data and fraudulent CPA firms and money mules take off with your employee tax refunds.

-There are a couple common methods scammers use to steal information necessary to commit tax refund fraud:
+There are a couple common methods scammers use to steal information necessary to commit tax return fraud:

 These are warnings, not instructions.
-Be sure to institute proper controls and procedures to protect you and your employees from tax refund fraud.
+Be sure to institute proper controls and procedures to protect you and your employees from tax filing/refund fraud.

 Contact us this tax season—we can help!
 Together we can stop the Melissa McCarthys out there.